jfd/node-parall/doc/channel.md

 The `send` method works differently between channel types.
-The request/response based channels, `'req'` and `'master'`, send the message to one of it's endpoints (based on a round-robin algorithm).
-The publish/subscribe based channel, `'pub'`, send the message to all connected endpoints.
+The request/response based channels, `'req'` and `'master'`, send the message to one of it's sockets (based on a round-robin algorithm).
+The publish/subscribe based channel, `'pub'`, send the message to all connected sockets.

 The request/response version of the method also takes an optional `'callback'` argument, that is called upon a valid response.